denake-on/JavaChatroom/README.md

 This project implements the backend logic for a Java-based chatroom application.

-A simple viedo for explaination is also uploaded, you can watch that viedo for more information.

 Key features include:

 User Authentication: Supports user registration, login, password validation, and secure logout functionality.